firebase/genkit/docs/dotprompt.md

 - `loadPromptFile`: Load a prompt from a file in the prompt directory.
 - `loadPromptUrl`: Load a prompt from a URL.
-- `definePrompt`: Define a prompt in code.
+- `defineDotprompt`: Define a prompt in code.

 Examples: